vasanth-z/LINUX_CHALLENGES/Challenge_12.md

-## 🎯 Challenge 12: Pinging a Website
+## 🎯 Challenge 12: Pinging a Website!

 **Objective:**
 Learn to use the `ping` command to test network connectivity and measure the round-trip time to a remote host.
 This is the first and most common tool for troubleshooting basic network issues.